kbowerma/brownbag1.2/readme.md

     console.log(output.toString());
 };
 ```
+## Command 3: generate a file with 99 faker contacts
 Now we can run it and redirect the output to a csv file:

 ```node newNames.js > newcontacts.csv```